ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 }
 ```

-A handler interface - we may need Server and API versions.
+A handler interface: we may need Server and API versions.

 ```csharp
 public interface IIdentityQueryHandler